syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 </td></tr>
 </table>

-The following table lists the available themes supported in themestudio and alternative themes suggestions to be used in the application.
+The following table lists the available themes supported in theme studio and alternative themes suggestions to be used in the application.

 <table>
 <tr>